 Some pictures from Sunset Ridge Golf Center (10/4/14):

-Sunset Ridge was the only short course I squeezed in Saturday, but Tuesday morning was chock full o’ short course goodness…
+Sunset Ridge was the only short course I squeezed in Saturday, but Tuesday morning I was back up in the area and the day was chock full o’ short course goodness…

 Pismo State Beach Golf Club • Grover Beach, CA • 10/7/14

 A friend and I drove up together to get in some early short course rounds before Tuesday afternoon’s SCGA outing at San Luis Obispo Country Club.
-We made three stops and Pismo State Beach GC was the first.
+We made three stops in the morning and Pismo State Beach GC was the first.